placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

 ### .equals() method vs ==

-In the most simplest sense, .equals() method determines whether the two comparing objects are **logically same** and == operator compares the value of **two object references** to see whether they refer to the **same String instance**.
+In the most simplest sense, .equals() method determines whether the two comparing objects are **logically same** and == operator compares the value of **two object references** to see whether they refer to the **same String instance (memory address)**.
 The .equals() method can be overridden by the coder to allow objects to be compared by any trait they choose (ex. comparing people by their name instance variable).

+Use the == operator to determine whether an object has the same memory address as an another object (i.e. to determine whether the objects are **aliases** of each other).